BTSCS-KD/web-login-system/README.md

 *Certbot
 *PHP7.2

-if not you can use this command. (sudo apt-get install apache2 mysql-client mysql-server phpmyadmin php)
+if not you can use this command to install lamp sudo apt-get update sudo apt-get install upgrades sudo apt-get install apache2 mysql-client mysql-server phpmyadmin php

+For https use certbot free ssl generator sudo apt-get update sudo apt-get install upgrade sudo apt-get install software-properties-common python-software-properties sudo add-apt-repository ppa:certbot/certbot sudo apt-get update sudo apt-get install python-certbot-apache sudo certbot --apache -d yourdomain.com enter a valid email
+Enter A to agree to terms
+Enter Y or N to sign up to the Electronic Frontier Foundation Enter 2 to always make website a secure site

 If you have all of them you should be good to go.